 Firearms are an intrinsic part of this country’s history, culture and character.
 Enshrining the individual right to keep and bear arms was a stroke of genius by the Founding Fathers and a civil right that keeps us free to this day.

-That’s a fact that our friends in the Civilian Disarmament Industrial Complex and the media (but I repeat myself) choose not to acknowledge or will simply deny, all evidence to the contrary.
-In fact the details of the flag at the top of this post will probably trigger a fair number of them who monitor these pages, which makes it all the more fun and appropriate to use.
+That’s a fact that our friends in the Civilian Disarmament Industrial Complex and most of the media choose not to acknowledge or will simply deny, all evidence to the contrary.
+In fact the details of the flag at the top of this post will probably trigger a fair number of them who monitor these pages, which makes it all the more fun and appropriate.

-So while you’re spending time with the familial unit today — swimming, grilling, watching a ballgame, igniting small incendiary devices…whatever — give a thought to all the freedoms we enjoy and the role that firearms play in ensuring that we still have them.
+So while you’re spending time with your familial unit today — swimming, grilling, igniting small incendiary devices…whatever — give a thought to all the freedoms we enjoy and the role that firearms play in ensuring that we still have them.
+And have a happy Independence Day.